-- Following the short listing of applications the successful applicants will be invited to a Workshop.
-Here you will be able to meet with Sgil Cymru staff and representatives from the employers.
+- Following the shortlisting of applications, the successful applicants will be invited to a virtual Workshop.
+Here you will be able to meet the Sgil Cymru team.

-- Following this day, the employers may invite you for a further individual interview at the place of work and maybe work experience.
+- Following this day, the employers may invite you for a further individual interview.

-We will inform you if you need to prepare any material before the interview.
-However, you are welcome to bring anything that demonstrates your skills, knowledge and potential to take part in this programme.
+We will inform you if you need to prepare any material for the interview.
+However, you will be required to demonstrate your skills, knowledge and potential to take part in this programme.